 Regular Teeth Cleanings

-Brushing and flossing alone don’t remove all of the plaque buildups from your teeth, which is why you should have a professional cleaning every six months or less.
+Brushing and flossing alone can’t remove all the plaque from your teeth, which is why you should have a professional cleaning every six months or less.
 Individual plans will be determined based on your needs.

 Dental sealants are applied to the chewing surfaces of hard-to-reach back teeth to prevent tooth decay and cavities.
 They’re usually used on children over the age of six because they tend to lack proficiency in brushing and flossing, but in certain situations, adults can benefit from them as well.